Isidore-M/TheNestProject/README.md

 Firebase: Real-time data sync for a "zero-latency" feel.
 Atomic Sync: Custom batch logic to handle team admissions and notifications in a single heartbeat.

+**Installation & Setup**

+-Clone the repository: git clone https://github.com/yourusername/the-nest.git

+-Open TheNest.xcodeproj in Xcode 16.0+.

+-Add your GoogleService-Info.plist to the project root.

+-Build and run on an iOS 18.5 or visionOS 2.5 simulator.

 ** The Experience**

 01. Discovery